 YF&R members plan and participate in a wide range of activities at all levels of Farm Bureau - county, state and national.
 All of these activities are designed to educate, develop leadership skills, and of course, be fun!
 Download and print the Young Farmers and Ranchers application from the Application Center page.

-Pace Mittlestaedt of the Amber-Pocasset FFA Chapter was named the winner of the 2018 Oklahoma Farm Bureau Young Farmers and Ranchers High School Discussion Meet held July 17 during the Oklahoma State University Big Three Field Days in Stillwater.Continue reading ...
+High school FFA and 4-H members are invited to compete in the Oklahoma Farm Bureau Young Farmers & Ranchers High School Discussion Meet held Tuesday, July 16 at 2 p.m. during the Oklahoma State University Big 3 Field Days.Continue reading ...